Documentation

 Overview

 Google Kubernetes Engine (GKE) offers a highly automated secure and fully managed Kubernetes platform.
-The MinIO Kubernetes Operator supports deploying MinIO Tenants onto GKE infrastructure using the MinIO Operator Console, the kubectl minio CLI tool, or kustomize for YAML-defined deployments.
+The MinIO Kubernetes Operator supports deploying MinIO Tenants onto GKE infrastructure using the MinIO Operator Console or kustomize for YAML-defined deployments.

 Through the GKE Marketplace